 - your age

 - your overall health

-Complications can be mild or very serious, and include:
+Complications can be mild or very serious, and they can include:

-- graft-versus-host disease (a condition where donor cells attack your body)
+- graft-versus-host disease (GVHD), which is a condition in which donor cells attack your body

-- graft failure (when transplanted cells do not begin producing new cells)
+- graft failure, which occurs when transplanted cells don’t begin producing new cells as planned

 - bleeding in the lungs, brain, and other parts of the body

-- cataracts (clouding in the lens of the eye)
+- cataracts, which is characterized by clouding in the lens of the eye

 - damage to vital organs